jackTabsCode/asphalt/README.md

 ## Features

--   Syncs your images, sounds, [videos](#videos), [animations](#animations), and [3D models](#models) to Roblox
+-   Syncs your images, sounds, videos, animations, and models to Roblox!
+See the [supported asset types](#supported-asset-types)
--   Generates Luau or Typescript code so you can use them in your game
+-   Generates Luau or TypeScript code so you can use them in your game
 -   Can target Roblox users or groups
 -   Processes SVGs into PNGs and alpha bleeds images for crisp edges
--   Allows defining existing uploaded assets, so all of your stuff can be referenced in one place
+-   Allows defining assets you already uploaded

 ## Features Coming Soon
--  Capablility to pack your images into spritesheets for lower client memory usage
+-  Capability to pack your images into spritesheets for lower client memory usage

 ## Installation